 International Internal Audit Awareness Month

-What do Internal Audit best practices look like in the post-pandemic, digital age, and why is internal audit awareness so important?
+What are internal audit best practices in the post-pandemic digital age, and why is internal audit awareness so important?

-With many of the world’s industries undergoing significant digital transformation, and mitigating against risk going increasingly cyber, Internal Auditors have been catapulted to the fore as a bulwark against mis-governance, risk, and business misalignment.
+With many of the world’s industries undergoing significant digital transformation and mitigating risk becoming increasingly cyber, internal auditors have been catapulted to the fore as a bulwark against misgovernance, risk, and business misalignment.

 Photo by IIA

-This only brings more attention to International Internal Audit Awareness Month, which is held every year in May to put focus on the valuable work Internal Auditors do.
+This only brings more attention to International Internal Audit Awareness Month, held every May, to highlight internal auditors’ valuable work.

 What is International Internal Audit Awareness Month?

-- “(It’s) a time for Internal Auditors around the world to share examples of how the profession provides value to organisations, spotlight the profession’s commitment to good governance and risk management, and explain how Internal Auditors protect the public interest”.
+• “(It’s) a time for internal auditors worldwide to share examples of how the profession provides value to organisations, spotlight the profession’s commitment to good governance and risk management, and explain how internal auditors protect the public interest.”.

-- “With new risks, opportunities and regulations emerging every day, Internal Auditors have a tremendous opportunity to guide their organisations through historic change”
+• “With new risks, opportunities, and regulations emerging daily, internal auditors have a tremendous opportunity to guide their organisations through historic change.”

-This really sits at the heart of International Internal Audit Awareness Month – how Internal Auditors, and internal auditing processes, respond to change, and how they raise awareness of their work to guide businesses (and the wider public) through the hard work of pivoting operations in new, safe and sustainable directions.
+This sits at the heart of International Internal Audit Awareness Month: how internal auditors and internal auditing processes respond to change and raise awareness of their work to guide businesses (and the wider public) through pivoting operations in new, safe, and sustainable directions.

 The Future of Work and Internal Audit